codership/documentation/galeracluster/source/kb/error-unknown-command.rst

 .. rst-class:: article-stats

-   Length: 971 words; Updated: November 1, 2019; Category: Splits & Topology; Type: Troubleshooting
+   Length: 971 words; Published: April 1, 2014; Updated: November 1, 2019; Category: Splits & Topology; Type: Troubleshooting

 A frustrating situation is when you enter a valid SQL statement through the ``mysql`` client on a node, and instead of receiving the results you'd expect, you receive ``Unknown command`` errors |---| in fact,  you receive it for all queries on the node.
 This is because the node has lost confidence in the cluster and is thereby unwilling to execute any transactions.